shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ## 4. Detecting acoustic events
 **DIY Call Recognizer** detects or recognizes target calls in an audio recording using a sequence of seven steps:
-1. Audio resampling
+1. Audio segmentation
-2. Audio segmentation
+2. Audio resampling
 3. Spectrogram preparation
 4. Call syllable detection
 5. Combining syllable events into calls
 6. Syllable/call filtering
 7. Saving Results

-**_TODO_** need to check with Anthony if steps 1 and 2 are in correct order.

-It helps to group these detection steps into three parts:
+It helps to group these detection steps into four parts:
 - Steps 1 and 2: _Pre-processing_ steps to prepare the recording for subsequent analysis.
 - Steps 3 and 4: _Processing_ steps to identify target syllables as _"generic"_ acoustic events.
-- Steps 5 to 7: _Post-processing_ steps which simplify the output from step 4 by combining related acoustic events, filtering events to remove false-positives and finally saving those events which remain.
+- Steps 5 and 6: _Post-processing_ steps which simplify the output from step 4 by combining related acoustic events and filtering events to remove false-positives.
+- Step 7: The final step is to save those events which remain.

 To execute these seven detection steps correctly, you must enter suitable _parameter values_ into a _configuration file_.